dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/2-responsive-design-how-to-test/README.md

 We do these tests using the Chrome browser and the built in Devtools.
 You can do these tests in a different browser, but some of the steps may be different.

-No horizontal scrolling on banned elements at 320px All information available in portrait and landscape

 The keyboard shortcuts in this section are for Mac devices.
 If you are using Windows, then you will need to use the <kbd>CTRL</kbd> key rather than the <kbd>CMD</kbd> key.

 ## Scale the font size by zooming